 The stand-alone pediatric dental plans available in Nebraska will comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by the state’s essential health benefits benchmark plan.

 The Nebraska benchmark plan includes coverage for both basic and major dental services for children.

-Four insurers offer stand-alone dental plans through the Nebraska exchange
+Which insurers offer dental coverage through the Nebraska marketplace?

 - BEST Life